 How do I get my student loans out of default?

-If you’re struggling with federal student loans in default or soon will be, you should know that the federal government has temporary protections in place due to COVID-19.
+The federal government has temporary protections in place due to COVID-19.
 Specifically, collection activity is currently on hold for defaulted federally owned student loans or grant overpayments.
 Interest on student loans is also temporarily set at 0 percent on defaulted federal loans.
 This temporary relief is set to expire on Sept.
-30, 2020.
+30, 2021.

 According to the U.S. Department of Education, there are three main ways to get your federal student loans out of default: paying your entire loan balance in full, pursuing loan rehabilitation or applying for loan consolidation.
 Since most people cannot afford to pay their loans off in one big chunk, rehabilitation and consolidation are the only options most can consider.